Ontario farm stays and food experiences

 Stay in a covered wagon at Texas Longhorn Guest Ranch

 Channel the spirit of the west.
-Set out on a guided horseback trail ride, enjoy hearty ranch-style meals, chill out poolside, toast marshmallows over your private firepit, and to top it off, stay in a cozy glamping-style covered wagon at this adults-only ranch retreat.
+Stay in a cozy, glamping-style covered wagon with a queen bed, lovely linens and a covered porch, enjoy fresh coffee or tea before breakfast and hearty ranch-style meals, chill out poolside, and toast marshmallows over your private firepit at this adults-only ranch retreat.

 Details: Seasonal, adults B&B glamping from $289 per night, based on two people, includes full breakfast.
 BBQ steak, chicken or salmon dinner available to add on (book in advance), call 519-247-3644 for reservations.